All Episodes

 It's like a hidden deck in the card.

-What is Hillary doing in West Virginia?
+And that's why, like Snerdley came in, what is Hillary doing in West Virginia?

-In in a lot of uh backroom, unseen uh kind of ways.
+Because it's crucial to Democrat success in a lot of backroom, unseen kind of ways.

-And this whole business with Obama and attacking the coal industry and Hillary now getting herself caught up because she's she's now having to apologize for being misunderstood when she uh went went out and and actually agreed with Obama and added on to Obama and his ideas of of doing great damage to the coal business, and she's adding to it now by blaming fracking.
+And this whole business with Obama and attacking the coal industry and Hillary now getting herself caught up because she's having to apologize for being misunderstood when she went out and actually agreed with Obama and added on to Obama and his ideas of doing great damage to the coal business.

-Blames fracking for tragedy in coal countries.
+It blames fracking for tragedy in coal.

-By the way, there is no evidence, there is none.
+By the way, there is no evidence.

 There is no scientific evidence that fracking pollutes water, that fracking causes earthquakes, that fracking leads to global warming.

-The only evidence is that fracking increases America's oil supply, makes us an even bigger player in world energy markets, and brings down the price of fossil fuels, all of which the left wants no part of.
+The only evidence is that fracking increases America's oil supply, makes us an even bigger player in world energy markets, and brings down the price of fossil fuels, all of which the left wants no part of,

 because they're busy subsidizing all this worthless stuff, wind and solar, because all of their donors, many of their donors, are trying to make a quick buck in those scam industries, like Solyndra.